DanielOaks/docstest-starwars/tutorial.md

 ---

-With all of those changes, here's what our `fetchCharacters` function looks like:
+With all the above changes, here's our final `fetchCharacters` function:

 ```js
 async function fetchCharacters() {